 Once the product is shipping, UX designers will leverage analytics to dive deeper into the customer journey and trying to identify what workflows are successful and what narratives are hitting roadblocks where.

-UX designers will also define the “visual grammar” for a product, either creating or selecting icons and typography that communicate the brand and provide visual cues to users, which they will grow familiar with over time.
+UX designers will also define the “visual grammar” for a product, either creating or selecting icons and typography that communicate the brand and provide visual cues to users, which they will grow familiar with overtime.
 They will also ensure the language used on the site is relevant and clear to the audience while also being consistent and familiar throughout the entire customer journey.

-Value of UX design for product managers
+What is the value of UX design for product managers?

 UX design and product management are two sides of the same coin; UX covers the user end and product management takes care of the business side of the house.
-But unlike a coin there is plenty of overlap between the two disciplines.
+But unlike a coin, there is plenty of overlap between the two disciplines.

 By leaving the “how” to UX design, product management is able to spend their limited time on the many other aspects of the product to people with a more acute focus and expertise on the customer journey, usability and user interface.
 And by teaming up with UX design instead of trying to do it all themselves, product managers get the benefit of additional perspectives and viewpoints on creating an overall winning experience.